jchildren/jchildren.github.io/resume.md

 Highlights
 ========

-* Extensive experience working in a Linux environment with numerous scripting languages
+* Demonstrated ability to create numerical physics simulations
+* Knowledge of and experience with high performance computing
-* Proven talent for acquiring new technical skills quickly and effectively
+* Experience with a wide range of technologies with a demonstrated talent for learning new techniques quickly and independently
 * Driven and self-motivated individual who can perform well with minimal supervision

 Projects
 ========